steveloughran/kerberos_and_hadoop/sections/ipc.md

 # Hadoop IPC Security

+The Hadoop IPC system handles Kerberos ticket and Hadoop token authentication automatically.

+1. The identity of the principals of services are configured in the hadoop site configuration files.
+1. Every IPC services uses java annotations, a metadata resource file and a custom `SecurityInfo` subclass to define the security information of the IPC, including the key in the configuration used to define the principal.
+1. If a caller making a connection has a valid token (auth or delegate) it is used to authenticate with the remote principal.
+1. If a caller lacks a token, the Hadoop ticket will be used to acquire an authentication token.
+1. Applications may explicitly request delegation tokens to forward to other processes.
+1. Delegation tokens are renewed in a background thread (which?).

 ## Adding a new IPC interface to a Hadoop Service/Application

 This is "fiddly".
 It's not impossible, it just involves effort.

 In its favour: it's a lot easier than SPNEGO.

 ### `SecurityInfo` subclass